natcap/invest.users-guide/source/fisheries.rst

     *Example Filepath:* \\InVEST\\Fisheries\\

 2. **Area(s) of Interest (optional)**.
 The provided shapefile is used to display outputs within the subregion(s) of interest.
-The layer should contain one feature for every subregion of interest, each feature of which should have a ‘NAME’ attribute matching a corresponding subregion in the Population Attributes File.
+The layer should contain one feature for every subregion of interest, each feature of which should have a ‘NAME’ attribute matching a corresponding subregion in the Population Parameters File.
 The 'NAME' attribute can be numeric or alphabetic, but must be unique within the given file.

     *Filetype:* Polygon Shapefile (SHP)